APrettyCoolProgram/dvn/README.md

 dvn
 ```

-Since this is the first time you are executing **dvn**, you will see a message letting you know that the *framework* - the files and folders **dvn** needs - will be created.
+Since this is the first time you are executing **dvn**, you will see a message letting you know that the **dvn framework** will be created.

 # Using **dvn**